 Connections Between Women and Writings Within European Borders (COBWWWEB)

 - connect this data to other national collections in women’s literature;

 - create a set of standards to exchange data based on CLARIN guidelines for shared metadata and service-based infrastructures.

-These standards will be implemented by international partners: the Selma Lagerlöf Archive and the Literature Bank in Sweden; the Google Grant project Collaborative Annotation of Digitalized Literary Texts in Madrid; the Serbian Knjiženstvo; the Norwegian Female Robinsonades and the Swiss Women in Arcadia (1690-1800) databases.
+These standards will be implemented by international partners: the Selma Lagerlöf Archive and the Literature Bank in Sweden; the Serbian Knjiženstvo; the Norwegian Female Robinsonades and the Swiss Women in Arcadia (1690-1800) databases.

 Development is carried out by Huygens ING.
 Partner projects are those of: Jenny Bergenmar and Leif-Joran Olsson, Biljana Dojcinovic and Zaharije Radivojevic, Anne Birgitte Ronning and Asgeir Nesoen, Tatiana Crivelli and Peter Pfenninger Gilliéron.

 SvD, December 2015